Developing Faster Lookups – Part 2 – How to build a faster VBA Lookup

 • FLOOKUP and the double sorted lookup trick win 4 out of the 6 tests!

-So now all I have to do is rewrite the AVLOOKUP family of functions into C++ to exploit multi-threading, improved performance and the lower UDF overhead of the XLL.
+I have now rewriten the AVLOOKUP family of functions into C++ to exploit multi-threading, improved performance, the lower UDF overhead of the XLL interface and to persist the lookup memory within a saved workbook.

 You have an error in this line.